vitor-faria/vitor-faria/README.md

 ### Junior Entrepreneur @ Mult Jr (2015-2017)

 <details>
-  <summary>About this job</summary>
+  <summary>About this experience</summary>

   <br>

   Mult Jr is a Junior Enterprise voluntarily managed by Chemical Engineering students that provides solutions under the technical guidance of Professors from the
   University.
-And it is where I fell in love with Excel spreadsheets and Data Analysis, while working in the Financial and HR departments.
+And it is where I fell in love with Excel spreadsheets and Data Analysis, while working in the Financial, HR and IT departments.

+  **CFO**

+  > - Legal representation of the JE.
+  > - Manage an annual budget of ~R$ 50k.
+  > - Lead a 5 member team.
+  > - Ensure the execution of financial, accounting and legal processes, such as cash flow and drafting of contracts.
+  > - Define Pricing strategies.

+  **IT Coordinator**

+  > - Lead a 7 member team.
+  > - Maintain the functioning of the site and other virtual tools.
+  > - Develop spreadsheets and applications for other teams.
+  > - Provide adequate training in virtual tools such as Excel, VBA and PowerPoint.

+  **HR analyst**

+  > - Recruitment and selection.
+  > - Coach other members.
+  > - Analyze organizational climate.
+  > - Evaluate member performance.
 </details>

 ## 🧑‍🎓 Education